MicrosoftDocs/customer-insights/ci-docs/journeys/content-rewrite.md

 > [!IMPORTANT]
 > If you encounter inappropriate content being generated, report it to Microsoft using this feedback form: [Report abuse](https://msrc.microsoft.com/report/abuse?ThreatType=URL&IncidentType=Responsible%20AI&SourceUrl=https://dynamics.microsoft.com/marketing/overview/).
 It will help improve the functionality moving forward.
 >
-> Microsoft may disable the content rewrite Copilot feature for selected customers if abuse of the functionality is detected.
+> Microsoft may disable the content rewrite copilot feature for selected customers if abuse of the functionality is detected.

 [!INCLUDE[footer-include](./includes/footer-banner.md)]